UWE Bristol experts join film Q&A exploring music and melodrama

 The discussion, on 29 November at Bristol Megascreen, is supported by the university’s Screen Research and follows a showing of the tear-jerking 1941 film Penny Serenade, which earned its Bristol-born co-star Cary Grant his first Oscar nomination.

-The festival, directed by Dr Charlotte Crofts, Associate Professor of Filmmaking at UWE Bristol, celebrates Cary Grant’s ongoing legacy in his home city.
+The festival, directed by Dr Charlotte Crofts, Professor of Filmmaking at UWE Bristol, celebrates Cary Grant’s ongoing legacy in his home city.
 This long-anticipated screening includes live elements such as a choir performing songs featured in the film, a DJ spinning original 78rpm records, and complimentary Cary Grant-branded tissues for those moved by the film’s emotional highs and lows.

 Dr Crofts said: “We’ve been dreaming of showing Penny Serenade on the big screen for years - and now it’s finally happening.
 This is a film that deserves to be experienced in all its emotional glory, and there’s nothing like sharing those tears and laughter with a live audience.”